kitematic/kitematic.github.io/app/docs/nginx-web-server.md

 - Explore the container's website data natively on your Mac
 - Use volumes to modify the website data

-As an example website we'll be serving the popular 2048 game, as shown below.
+In this example website we'll be serving the popular 2048 game, as shown below.
 Let's get to it!

 ![screen shot 2015-03-03 at 5 01 41 pm](https://cloud.githubusercontent.com/assets/251292/6473377/f91c581e-c1c6-11e4-945e-fd9d7bf65070.png)